tylersernett/grecalc/readme.md

   )
 ```

-And update the component functinos to accept these parameters:
+And update the component functions to accept these parameters:
 (in timer.js)
 ```javascript
 function Timer({timerInputIsOpen, setTimerInputIsOpen}) {